What are the minimum qualifications I need to apply?

 How will Brexit impact recruitment of PhD students?

-Registry will support you through the process as far as possible.
-For the avoidance of doubt, it is your responsibility to apply for a visa and ensure that you have a correct visa before travelling to the UK.
+EEA students will now need to apply for a visa to study in the UK.
+The Institute of Cancer Research has been granted a Student sponsor licence by the Home Office and can issue you with a Confirmation of Acceptance of Studies to support Student route immigration applications.
+The Registry team is contactable at [email protected] and will support you through the visa process as far as possible.
+Additionally the UKCISA website is a good source of information on Brexit and its impact on international students.
+For the avoidance of doubt, it is your responsibility to apply for a visa and to ensure that you have a correct visa before travelling to the UK.